Croisened/ThumbScanner/README.md

 Created by Nathanial Ryan - Fully Croisened

+**Updated for v2 of Wdget library and corrected background sizing for Android

 See the blog post for information on how this works, this file will explain all the files in the project...